jaydensipe/Udemus-Dateus/README.md

 **Link (ONLY FOR DEMONSTRATIONAL PURPOSES, NOT FOR ACTUAL USE):**<br>
 TEST LINK

-This is a fully functioning dating web application created with help from a Udemy course (above).
+This is a fully functioning dating web application created with help from a Udemy course (above), built from scratch.
 It utilizes ASP.NET Core for the backend and Angular for the frontend.
 Users are able to register, login, and edit their profiles.
 Members are also able to like other members, upload photos for their profile, chat with other members, etc. Hosted on Microsoft's Azure Cloud Service.